-The total amount of warrant owners cannot exceed 150 individuals.
-Unless the Board of Directors determines otherwise, the 2018 ESOP Warrants are not transferable inter vivos once they have been granted to a holder of the 2018 ESOP Warrants, and may not be pledged or encumbered with any security, pledge or right in rem in any other way, either voluntarily, by operation of law or otherwise.
-The exercise price of each warrant cannot be less than $\in$ 3,259.91.
-Taking into consideration the share split, this would result in an exercise price of $\in$ 6.52 per share.
-The key features of the warrants granted under the 2018 Plan are as follows (i) each warrant could be exercised for one share before share split (500 shares after the share split), (ii) the warrants are granted for free, (iii) the warrants have a term of maximum ten years since the grant date, (iv) the only vesting condition is the holder is still an employee of the Company at the vesting date, and (v) the warrants vest accordingly: 34% at the grant date, 33% at the first anniversary of the grant date, 33% at the second anniversary.
+The total amount of warrant holders under the 2018 Plan cannot exceed 150 individuals.
+Unless the Board of Directors determines otherwise, the 2018 ESOP Warrants are not transferable inter vivos once they have been granted to a holder of 2018 ESOP Warrants, and may not be pledged or encumbered with any security, pledge or right in rem in any other way, either voluntarily, by operation of law or otherwise.
+The exercise price of each warrant cannot be less than $\{0.3,259.91.$ Taking into consideration the share split, this would result in an exercise price of $\{0.52 \text{ per share}\}$ .
+The key features of the warrants granted under the 2018 Plan are as follows (i) each warrant could be exercised for one share before share split (500 shares after the share split), (ii) the warrants are granted for free, (iii) the warrants have a term of maximum ten years since the issue date, (iv) the only vesting condition is that the holder is still an employee of the Company at the vesting date, and (v) unless the Board of Directors determines otherwise, the warrants vest as follows: 34.0 % at the grant date, 33.0 % at the first anniversary of the grant date, 33.0 % at the second anniversary.
 Accordingly, the fair value of the plan is expensed over the vesting period.
 As a result of the IPO, all warrants that had not yet vested before, vested on September 7, 2020, i.e. ten business days prior to the closing of the IPO on September 21, 2020.

-In April 2020, 33 warrants were granted under the 2018 Plan with an exercise price of $\notin$ 5,966.59 (exercise price of $\notin$ 11.93 per share after the share split) while the previous warrants of the 2018 Plan have an exercise price of $\notin$ 3,259.91 (exercise price of EUR 6.52 per share after the share split).
+In April 2020, 33 warrants were granted under the 2018 Plan with an exercise price of €5,966.59 (exercise price of €11.93 per share after the share split) while the previous warrants of the 2018 Plan have an exercise price of €3,259.91 (exercise price of €6.52 per share after the share split).